How to Remove Unused CSS on a WordPress Website? (2025)

 • Remove: All unused CSS will be removed automatically.
 This is the most aggressive & advanced method to solve this issue.

-Note: removing all unused CSS files sometimes can break the user interface.
+Note: removing all unused CSS files can sometimes break the user interface.
 I recommend you select the “Delay option” to solve this issue without breaking your website design in the future.
 Download the Perfmatters Plugin.

 Method 3: Using Flyingpress to reduce unused CSS